 and member of the Executive Committee of his family company.

-ALEXIS FELIX DUPONT: Felix duPont was born in Wilmington,
+ALEXIS FELIX DUPONT, JR.: Felix duPont was born in Wilmington,

 DE on October 2, 1905.
 His activities on behalf of aviation